jond3k/jonstructs/README.md

 You start running something straight away but wait for it to finish or time out.
 See the _tips_ section for its limitations.

+### You can catch exceptions thrown in delayed and timer blocks ###

+You can provide a user-defined function

+    def myErrorHandler(t: Throwable) {}

+    every(ms=30, onError=myErrorHandler(_)) {
+        throw new Exception("Buuurn")
+    }

+Or write one inline

+    delayed(ms=30, onError=log.error("We seem to have some kind of problem!", _)) {
+        throw new Exception("Zing")
+    }

+The default behaviour is to produce an error message in the logs.
+If you'd like to do something else, you can override the method.
+This will be run in a different thread to the one that registers your block so be careful with shared data.

+    override def defaultScheduledErrorHandler(t: Throwable) {
+        // do something!
+    }

 ### Swallowing exceptions ###

 To reduce the amount of boilerplate you can swallow up all exceptions in a block, safely logging their results with a